 The problem could get worse this summer as you begin blasting the air conditioning more often.
 Luckily, there are a few quick fixes you can use to target the problem.

-How to Fix: First, invest in a good humidifier to replace some moisture in your home.
+How to Fix: First, invest in the most energy-efficient humidifiers to replace some moisture in your home.
 Put the humidifier in your bedroom or your home office to reap maximum skin benefits.
-Incorporating a lightweight moisturizer can also help hydrate your skin without triggering breakouts.
+Incorporating a lightweight moisturizer can also help hydrate your skin without triggering breakouts

 3. Your Wrinkles Are More Pronounced